javascript-tutorial/en.javascript.info/8-web-components/3-shadow-dom/article.md

 Shadow DOM is strongly delimited from the main document:

 1. Shadow DOM elements are not visible to `querySelector` from the light DOM.
 In particular,  Shadow DOM elements may have ids that conflict with those in the light DOM.
-They be unique only within the shadow tree.
+They must be unique only within the shadow tree.
 2. Shadow DOM has own stylesheets.
 Style rules from the outer DOM don't get applied.

 For example: